docker/docs/ee/ucp/admin/configure/collect-cluster-metrics.md

 The Docker EE platform provides a base set of metrics that gets you running and into production without having to rely on external or 3rd party tools.
 Docker strongly encourages the use of additional monitoring to provide more comprehensive visibility into your specific Docker environment, but recognizes the need for a basic set of metrics built into the product.
 The following are examples of these metrics:

+## Business metrics ##

-- **Business metrics**: These are high-level aggregate metrics that typically combine technical, financial, and organizational data to create metrics for business leaders of the IT infrastructure.
+These are high-level aggregate metrics that typically combine technical, financial, and organizational data to create metrics for business leaders of the IT infrastructure.
 Some examples of business metrics might be:
     - Company or division-level application downtime
     - Aggregate resource utilization
     - Application resource demand growth

+## Application metrics ##

-- **Application metrics**: These are metrics about domain of APM tools like AppDynamics or DynaTrace and provide metrics about the state or performance of the application itself.
+These are metrics about domain of APM tools like AppDynamics or DynaTrace and provide metrics about the state or performance of the application itself.
     - Service state metrics
     - Container platform metrics
     - Host infrastructure metrics

 Docker EE 2.1 does not collect or expose application level metrics.
 The following are metrics Docker EE 2.1 collects, aggregates, and exposes:

+## Service state metrics ##

-- **Service state metrics**: These are metrics about the state of services running on the container platform.
+These are metrics about the state of services running on the container platform.
 These types of metrics have very low cardinality, meaning the values are typically from a small fixed set of possibilities, commonly binary.
     - Application health
     - Convergence of K8s deployments and Swarm services
     - Cluster load by number of services or containers or pods

+## Host infrastructure metrics ##

-- **Host infrastructure metrics**: These are metrics taken from te software & hardware infrastructure.
+These are metrics taken from te software & hardware infrastructure.
     - CPU - Container-level CPU utilization, Node-level load average
     - Memory - RSS, swap
     - Network I/O - bandwidth, packets, drops